ipa-kut/ret/README.md

 ## TODOS
-1. InfluxDB - Server should dump all data into Influx
-2. Monitor could evaluate more criteria, like if Button2 is pressed after Button1, time between Button2 and Button1 etc..
+1. Monitor could evaluate more criteria, like if Button2 is pressed after Button1, time between Button2 and Button1 etc..